8 Simple Ways to Help Reverse Prediabetes

 While genes strongly influence whether someone develops prediabetes and type 2 diabetes, you have some control, says Jill Weisenberger, M.S., RDN, CDE, author of Prediabetes: A Complete Guide.
 "Even for those with a strong family history, lifestyle habits can prevent or delay the onset of type 2 diabetes.
 And a delay can mean less medications for fewer years and fewer complications," she says.
 "The prediabetes stage is the best time to reverse course," Weisenberger adds.
 In fact, lifestyle changes have been shown to reduce the risk of prediabetes progressing to type 2, per a 2018 study in Primary Care Diabetes.

 The goal: reduce insulin resistance and preserve beta cell function (beta cells are pancreatic cells that produce insulin).
 Minor weight loss—just 5 to 7 percent of your body weight—can decrease your risk of developing type 2 diabetes by up to 58 percent, says the CDC, in part because a healthier weight generally means better insulin sensitivity.
 However, improving insulin sensitivity goes beyond the number on the scale.
-Here are seven ways to do just that.
+Here are eight ways to do just that.